kristianmandrup/artifactor/todo/Testing.md

 ### Route tests

-The tests in `test/artefacts` should be moved into routes as they test routes.
+The tests in `test/artefacts` should be moved into `test/routes` as they test routes.
 Also reduce the folders.
 Either by method or artefact type:

 ```